frozzzen3/frozzzen3.github.io/_pages/about.md

 <font color='red'>2025 Fall PhD/Postdoc positions available here!
 If you are interested, please feel free to reach out to me or Professor Mallesham Dasari! </font>

+- *2025.04*: &nbsp;🙌 Our paper: [TVMC: Time-Varying Mesh Compression Using Volume-Tracked Reference Meshes](https://dl.acm.org/doi/abs/10.1145/3712676.3714440) has been honored with the **Best Reproducible Paper Award** at [2025 MMsys](https://2025.acmmmsys.org/)!
+South Africa is amazing!
 - *2025.02*: &nbsp;🤞 Our demo: [Remote Human-Robot Collaboration in XR](https://sinrg.org/papers/RoboTwin_Demo_HotMobile_24.pdf) has been honored with the **Best Demo Award** at [2025 HotMobile](https://2025.acmmmsys.org/)!
 - *2025.01*: &nbsp;🎉 My submission to [2025 ACM MMSys](https://2025.acmmmsys.org/) has been accepted!
 I'll be heading to Stellenbosch, South Africa, in March 2025!
 - *2024.12*: &nbsp;🎉 My submission to [2025 HotMobile](http://www.hotmobile.org/2025/) has been accepted.
 I'll be heading to Palm Springs, California, in February 2025!